belangeo/pyo/trunk/doc/PyoObject/Notein.rst

 .. note::

-    Methods out() is bypassed.
-Notein signal can't be sent to audio outs.
+    The out() method is bypassed. :class:`Notein`'s signal can't be sent to audio outs.

 **Example**